-Hyundai’s 2019 Kona EV is small, and the gray exterior/charcoal interior combo that Hyundai sent is lacking in presence, but the crossover – better described as a sporty wagon – actually is a pretty remarkable entry into the electric vehicle arena.
+Hyundai’s 2019 Kona EV is small, and the gray exterior/charcoal interior combo on the test car that Hyundai sent is lacking in presence.
+But the crossover – better described as a sporty wagon – actually is a pretty remarkable entry into the electric vehicle arena.

 On the downside: It has little in the way of rear seat space or rear legroom, its cargo bay is fairly small and Hyundai is selling it in less than a dozen states – those that have adopted California’s zero emission vehicles requirements.

 (The “ZEV” states are California and Oregon on the west coast and Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Rhode Island and Vermont in the northeast.)

 On the upside: The Kona EV has 258 miles of range per the EPA estimate and can probably do better if you’re not drag racing with it; power is impressive, as is the list of standard features; the front seat area is spacious; ride quality is good and handling is snappy.

 I’ll admit to being lax in getting this review done – I took delivery of a 2019 Kona EV several months ago for a one-week loan and then set aside my notes.

 But the delay was worth it.
 I’ve tested several other new EVs and hybrids including the Audi e-Tron since my time with the Kona EV and found myself wishing they had some of the features the Kona offers.